cbisiere/tiny-prolog2/README.md

 This is a simple Prolog interpreter, for Linux, macOS, and Windows.
 It compiles under Turbo Pascal and Free Pascal.

-Regarding syntax, it (almost fully) handles the following flavours of the language: Prolog II and Prolog II+.
+Regarding syntax, it (almost fully) handles the following flavours of the language: Prolog II, Prolog II+ and Prolog Edinburgh.
 It also supports a "Prolog II with equalities and inequalities" flavour, which was the primary purpose of this interpreter.
-Edinburgh support just started, and is largely incomplete.

 This whole programme started as an academic exercice, without any consideration for efficiency.
 In particular, memory consumption is high.
 Nonetheless, the interpreter is able to solve the "send more money" classical exercice in a low-end computer.

 ## Why?
-2022 is [the 50th anniversary of Prolog](http://prologyear.logicprogramming.org/).
-As a modest tribute for this anniversary, I decided to dig up a Prolog interpreter I wrote almost 35 years ago, clean it a bit, add a few missing features (e.g., the "cut", garbage collection), and push it online.
+2022 was [the 50th anniversary of Prolog](http://prologyear.logicprogramming.org/).
+As a modest tribute for this anniversary, I decided to dig up a Prolog interpreter I wrote almost 35 years ago, clean it a bit, add a few missing features (e.g., the cut, garbage collection), and push it online.
 As this program remains a toy program, this serves no real purpose other than to celebrate this anniversary.

 I wrote this program as a course assignment, back in 1988, when I was a student at the University of Aix-Marseille II, pursuing a MSc in Computer Science and Mathematics ("Diplôme d'Études Approfondies en Informatique et Mathématique").
 The course, entitled "Prolog II", was taught by the late [Alain Colmerauer](https://en.wikipedia.org/wiki/Alain_Colmerauer), creator of the Prolog language.

 One of the courses I also took in this MSc was Henri Méloni's course on speech recognition.
 As my Prolog II interpreter gained additional features, executing the Prolog programs I wrote for this course is now possible.

-A more ambitious goal would be to run some of the demo programs written by Alain Colmeraurer (see [Alain Colmerauer's website](http://alain.colmerauer.free.fr/)).
-This requires the interpreter to support Edinburgh syntax, which is under way.
+A more ambitious goal is to run some of the demo programs written by Alain Colmeraurer (see [Alain Colmerauer's website](http://alain.colmerauer.free.fr/)).
+At this point, the interpreter is able to read the entire Orbis program, but fails to run it as many built-ins have not been implemented yet.

 ## References
 Basically, the program implements two algorithms described in the following paper: